survivejs/maintenance-book/manuscript/infrastructure/01-processes.md

 ### What Issue Data to Capture

 Depending on the system, an issue contains at least the following data: title, description, labels or tags.
-It may also be assigned to a milestone or to specific project members, or projects in GitHub.

 The point is to capture this data so that development decisions can be made.

 An issue itself can be a feature request, a bug report, or sometimes a support request.
-It's up to project policies on how to deal with support in particular and in some cases support requests are pushed to specific channels while the official issue tracker of the project is limited only for development purposes.
+It's up to project policies on how to deal with support in particular as discussed later in this chapter.

 ### Capturing the Right Data

 Especially popular projects are constrained by the amount of maintainers they have.
 This means that the demand for support in different means can exceed the bandwidth of the team.
 Managing issue tracking well is one of the keys to dealing with this problem.

-Poorly formatted issues waste time.
+Poorly formatted and incomplete issues waste time.
 In the worst case you have to dig the information you require to debug the problem.
 The problem can be solved by improving the standard of issues and not accepting poor ones.

 In GitHub this can be achieved by using an [issue template](https://github.com/serverless/serverless/blob/master/.github/ISSUE_TEMPLATE.md) that's included within a repository.
 When a user fills in an issue, the provided template will work as a starting point.
 Unfortunately, given it's in text format, it doesn't solve the problem entirely.
-Bots discussed in the *Automation* chapter solve this problem as they can close poor quality issues.
+Bots discussed in the *Automation* chapter try to solve this problem as they can close poor quality issues as long as certain criteria is met.

 ## Pull Requests

 Instead of requesting for features or reporting bugs, sometimes the users may scratch their own itch and provide **pull requests** to a project.
-The point is to provide a small patch to the project that can then be merged provided it's high enough quality.
+The point is to provide a small patch to the project that can then be merged assuming it's high enough quality.

 Pull requests share similar problems as issues.
 As issues, also [pull requests have templates](https://github.com/serverless/serverless/blob/master/.github/PULL_REQUEST_TEMPLATE.md) in GitHub but the same caveat as before applies and there are a few additional problems as well.